patkec/mscover2xml/README.md

 mscover2xml
 ===========

-MS Coverage files to XML converter
+Converts from MS Test coverage files to XML.